fukai6/milp_speck/README.md

 # milp_speck

-The speck_diff_find is a python framework for automatic differential cryptanalysis which is developed based on the method presented in the paper "MILP-Based Automatic Search Algorithms for Differential and Linear Trails for Speck"
+The speck_diff_find and speck_line_find are python framework for automatic differential and linear cryptanalysis which are developed based on the method presented in the paper "MILP-Based Automatic Search Algorithms for Differential and Linear Trails for Speck"

 The step to generate the LP model: